Guidance note 29 on project-level reporting

 EITI (2018), ‘Project-level reporting in the extractive industries’.
 Available at: https://eiti.org/document/projectlevel-reporting-in-extractive-industries

 Often legal instruments are covered by EITI Requirements concerning legal framework (2.1), license allocations (2.2), as well as contract and license disclosures (2.4).

 See the International Association of Oil & Gas Producers’ (IOGP) Report 535: The Reports on Payments to Governments Regulations 2014 Industry Guidance, page 35: http://www.iogp.org/bookstore/product/the-reports-on-payments-to-governments-regulations-2014-industry-guidance/

-There are exceptions to this rule.
-For example, some countries ringfence financial accounts by certain activities or operations, and in such cases general taxes tend to be levied by project.
+Some exceptions to this rule may occur; some countries require financial accounts for certain activities or operations to be ringfenced, and in such cases even general taxes tend to be levied by project.

 Requirements on legal and fiscal framework (2.1) and comprehensiveness (4.1) also apply.
 Please consult Guidance note 13: EITI (2016), ‘Guidance note 13 on defining materiality, reporting thresholds and reporting entities. https://eiti.org/GN13

 Indonesia EITI (2018), ‘2016 Indonesia EITI Report’, annex 1 and 2.
 Available at: https://eiti.org/document/2016-eiti-indonesia-report